kevinchampion/isu_docs/isu/markdown/faculty-technical.md

 	* Verify that the Jenkins job is updating /default/files/feeds
 	* Verify that the file name is correct on /admin/config/people/isu_faculty
 * **SSO is not working**
 	* Check the dblog for ldap errors
 	* If error log doesn't reveal obvious answer, test LDAP connection by going to [http://cms.indstate.edu/admin/config/people/ldap/servers/test/isu](http://cms.indstate.edu/admin/config/people/ldap/servers/test/isu) and clicking **Test**
 	* If the test returns LDAP data, you know that an LDAP connection is being made.
 If not, there is a problem connecting to the LDAP server.
 * **Faculty images are not updating**
 	* Connect to the ISU VPN and manually type in the url (found [here](http://cms.indstate.edu/admin/config/people/isu_faculty)) with a real PIDM number.
 	* If no image is loaded from the url, you will know to contact ISU to get further information
 * **Faculty profiles aren't appearing in search results**
 	* Make sure the nodes are being indexed by navigating to [http://cms.indstate.edu/admin/config/search/search_api/index/faculty](http://cms.indstate.edu/admin/config/search/search_api/index/faculty) and ensuring the processor settings are correct.
 Information about that can be found [here](#search-index).

+  <p style="margin-top:150px; text-align:right; font-size:90%;">Created on March 06, 2014<br />
+  Last modified on March 06, 2014<br />
+  Authored by Gray Sadler</p>